How much does a Inventory Manager make?

 Average Salary: $166,000

-PwC offers Inventory Manager jobs with a focus on logistics and supply chain management.
-They operate globally, with major offices in New York, London, and Sydney.
+PwC offers Inventory Manager jobs with a focus on optimizing supply chain management.
+They operate in many locations, including New York, London, and Sydney.
+Their roles often involve strategic planning and data analysis to improve inventory efficiency.

 -